madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

         Updates Connection locations that are attached to the Box.

     .update_wires()
-        Updates Wire that are attached to the Box.
+        Updates Wires that are attached to the Box.

     .update_io()
         Updates Box inputs and outputs based on the Box code.